Table of Contents

 The right guitar pick will make all the difference to your sound, as well as your technique.
-Some play styles are performed better with the right plectrum and so the choice of thickness, material, size, and shape are all critical factors to consider when selecting a pick.
+Some play styles are performed better with the right plectrum.
+The thickness, material, and size are all factors to consider when selecting a pick.

 But don’t worry, we’ve got you covered!
-This guide has been designed to help you find the perfect guitar pick for your needs and understand why the right choice is important.
+This Killer Rig guide has been designed to help you find the perfect guitar pick.
+And to understand why the right choice is important.

 What is a Guitar Pick?